juneunjaypark/juneunjaypark/content/project/example/index.md

 ---
 title: Can we detect intoxication using voice?
-summary: Ongoing project since October, 2023.
+summary: Ongoing project as a lead author since October, 2023.
 tags:
   - Machine Learning
 date: '2023-12-27T00:00:00Z'